 It’s very common in some families that parents create a personal saving fund for their children so they will be able to afford their education.
 When it comes to studying abroad in Germany many international students use this money as proof of financial resources.

-In the end, if your savings won’t equate the minimum amount of money required to apply for a student visa, they will alleviate other costs that studying in Germany burdens you.
+In the end, if your savings won’t equate to the minimum amount of money required to apply for a student visa, they will alleviate other costs that studying in Germany burdens you.

 Working Part-time in Germany

 The majority of international students in Germany work part-time to cover their living expenses.
-Germany is a sea of opportunities when it comes to student job opportunities and most of them don’t require a higher level of expertise in a particular professional field in the first place.
+Germany is a sea of opportunities when it comes to a student job opportunities and most of them don’t require a higher level of expertise in a particular professional field in the first place.
 It’s not surprising that over 60% of international students in Germany work part-time.

 Under current legal regulations, international students in Germany are allowed to work up to 120 days of the year.

-If you aim to work longer than that, you need to take a specific permission.
+If you aim to work longer than that, you need to take specific permission.
 Two organizations that issue these permissions are the local employment agency (Agentur fur Arbeit) and the foreigners’ registration office (Ausländerbehörde).